 2. They’re supportive and positive: Your friends should be your cheerleaders and your biggest advocates.
 You’ll know that you’ve found a true friend when they want the best for you and you feel instantly uplifted when you’re in their presence.
 When you talk about your dreams and goals, they listen patiently and they’re happy to support you in your vision and help you in any way that they can.
 Because they are emotionally mature and self-assured, comfortable in their own skin, they have no problem with complimenting you and showering you with genuine words of praise.

 3. They’re comforting, trustworthy and loyal: A true friend is life a soft cushion that you can fall back on whenever you go through rough patches in your life.
 They are intent listeners with high levels of empathy and kindness.
 When you’re feeling down, you know that you’ll feel better if you give them a call or see them for coffee.
 They’ve got your back and they will help you get back up during the times you fall.
-Your secrets are safe with them and their trustworthiness is unquestionable.
 They also give you the sense that they will always be there for you and be loyal, no matter where life takes the both of you.

 5. They’re able to receive: All healthy relationships are a two-way street.
 A true friend should also be a good receiver so that you have the pleasure of offering everything that they give you in return.
 You don’t want to feel guilty about being a taker who doesn’t take the chance to express your generosity towards the people that you really care about.
 Befriending someone who is a giver and who isn’t comfortable with receiving from others is not conducive to a wholesome and balanced friendship.

-Now that you know what makes a true friend, get out there and cast a wide net.
+Now that you know the qualities of a true friend, get out there and cast a wide net.
 Join clubs, organizations, networking events, and spread positive energy wherever you go.
 In time, you’ll build a rich circle of trust that’ll last for a lifetime.
 Don’t settle for less because you deserve only the best!

 All my best on your journey,